-The stock market doesn’t go straight up.
-In fact, historically speaking, stocks have had a roughly 53% chance of rising and a 47% chance of falling on any given day.
-We just don’t know which days those “given days” will be.
-That’s why we recommend investing steadily.
-If you had invested in the stock market from 1999 to 2018, and not touched it, your money would have tripled.
-But if you had traded in and out and had missed out on just the 10 best stock market days over that period — just 10 days — your returns would have only been half of that.
+When things are bumpy, it can be tempting to do something.
+But historically, that hasn’t been your best bet.
+Here’s an example: If you had invested in the stock market from 1999 to 2018, and not touched it, your money would have tripled.
+But if you had traded in and out and had missed out on just the ten best stock market days over that period — just ten days — your returns would have only been half of that.
 People may think they should wait for a pullback to invest, but the data shows that historically, “time in the market beats timing the market.”

-Even when volatility lasts for days, weeks, or months, it feels scary, but it disappears with a long-term view and watch it pretty much disappear.
-We believe the way to weather periods of volatility is by building a resilient portfolio that’s diversified across different asset classes — which is what we do at Ellevest.
-Certain assets have weathered volatility better than others; those include assets with low correlation with the stock market, like municipal bonds and alternatives, and assets that generate cash flow, like dividend-paying stocks and bonds.
-That’s why these asset classes are in almost all of our recommended portfolios.
+Even when volatility lasts for days, weeks, or months, it may feel scary, but switch over to a long-term view and watch it pretty much disappear.
+We believe the way to weather periods of volatility is by building a resilient portfolio that’s diversified across different asset classes — which, as mentioned above, is what we do at Ellevest.
+Certain assets tend to weather volatility better than others; those include assets with low correlation with the stock market, like municipal bonds and alternatives, and assets that generate cash flow, like dividend-paying stocks and bonds.
+That’s why these asset classes can be found in almost all of our recommended portfolios.

-Lastly, it’s important to remember that returns come with risks.
-And investing in the stock market comes with the greatest risks — but historically, it has also had the best returns over long periods.
+It’s also important to remember that all returns come with risks.
+And while investing in the stock market may come with the greatest risks, historically, it has also had the best returns over long periods.

 The bottom line about market drops

 Markets fluctuate over time, but one of the biggest mistakes investors make is trying to “time” the market by guessing when to buy or sell.
 Another big mistake they make is to “do something” (ie, sell) when markets decline, even over longer periods of time.